nanfuka/learn44/README.md

 # learn44

-hello this is Timothy and i am a progrsamer
+hello this is Timothy and i am a progrsamer.
+Am now learning github